Ghizza/TAPPO/README.md

 ## English

-TappO is a simple PDF file compressor written in Python with a graphical user interface.
+TAPPO is a simple PDF file compressor written in Python with a graphical user interface.

 ![Screenshot](screenshots/tappo_1.2.0_screenshot_windows.png)